 A pilot flies flawlessly consecutive eight $\frac{1}{10}$ rolls.
 10 - 0 = 10 points.
-You will not see too many of these in a competition but a manoeuvre should be awarded a 10 if there are no detectable flaws that would otherwise downgrade it to a 9.
+You will not see too many of these in a competition but a manoeuvre should be awarded a 10 if there are no detectable flaws that would otherwise downgrade it to a 9.5.

-A pilot performs a near-perfect split-S, and the only flaw is a very slight, barely visible low wing on exit.
-10 - 0 = 10 points.
-In some cases, an error may be so slight that a judge may want to consider giving a score of 10, rather than wait for the perfect manoeuvre to arrive.
+A pilot performs a near-perfect split-S, and the only flaw is a minor low wing on exit.
+10 - 0.5 = 9.5 points.
+In some cases, an error may be so minor and barely visible that a judge may want to consider giving a score of 10, rather than wait for the perfect manoeuvre to arrive.